-I am WILLING spring into existence with this DIY felt flower print.
-It took me a bit to put together, but when the snow is coming down and you’ve got nothing else to do, it’s not so much of an issue.
+I am WILLING warmer weather into existence with this DIY felt flower print.
 I could have done this with my Cricut Maker, but I didn’t want to do 3D assembled flowers, so this was a “cut by hand’ kinda project.
-Grab the source and tutorial for my DIY Felt Flower Print, and blow away the winter blues in style.
+Grab the source and tutorial for my DIY Felt Flower Print, and blow away stormy spring skies.

 Check out my other spring projects & decor in my project gallery